-Review: This is what it's like using the most repairable phone ever made
+Fairphone 3 review: Sustainability requires sacrifices

 The 3,000mAH battery more than got me through a full day of usage, and when I wasn't using it very much, the standby times were iPhone-esque.
 There were several days during my time with the phone that I didn't get to use it for three or four days at a time, and I'd return to it to find that it still had more than 60% battery.

 Another way that it reminded me of an iPhone was the shape and feel of the device.
-In many respects, it looks kinda like a taller iPhone 5 series in that it is narrow and easy to grip with one hand, and feels fairly lightweight as well.
+In many respects, it looks kinda like an iPhone 12 series in that it is narrow and easy to grip with one hand, has flat sides, and feels fairly lightweight as well.

 Even though it has a decidedly mid-range processor in the Snapdragon 632, I didn't have any issues with sluggishness or performance during day-to-day usage.
-It comes with Android 9 Pie out of the box (it was released before Android 10), and Fairphone has said it should receive at least one platform update, along with regular security patches.
+It originally shipped Android 9 Pie out of the box (it was released before Android 10), and it has since received an update to Android 10.
+Fairphone has said it will continue to receive regular security patches.
+The company recently announced that its five-year-old Fairphone 2 was getting updated to Android 9, so it's clear Fairphone is committed to supporting their phones as best they can, for as long as they are able.
 I found Fairphone's skin pretty darn close to stock Android for what it's worth, and I particularly liked that there were zero manufacturer or bloatware apps pre-installed on this unlocked device.
 Fairphone even encourages users to put alternative operating systems on the device if they want, such as Ubuntu Touch, Lineage, or Sailfish.

 Being able to repair your own phone is unheard of these days.